 - Offer adjacent services – Aside from cleaning the pipes for an additional fee, you can also provide reinstallation of their old appliances to make way for the ones they purchased.
 By providing related jobs to complement your primary service, which is selling appliances, you can make more money in the long run!

 While time may have caught up with Craigslist, there is still no denying that you can still make good money off the platform.
-By using the case studies above as inspiration for your Craigslist journey, you too can make earn a fortune that you can add as one of your many income streams.
+Using the case studies above as the inspiration for your Craigslist journey, you too can earn a small fortune that you can add as one of your many income streams.

 Thanks for reading this post!
 If you have questions about the article or have experience in making money on Craigslist that you want to share, feel free to comment below with your thoughts.